Regional Manager for East Asia in the International Relations Office at the University of Birmingham

 Many of the modules I took concentrated on developing analytical and strategic thinking skills.
 We studied many case studies which developed my ability to analyse problems and to think about marketing matters in a very lateral way.
 I still employ the skills I learnt during my course on a daily basis to conquer the challenges I face in my current role.

 My MSc in Marketing was essential when it came to securing my first role in the International Office in that only candidates with a strong marketing background were considered for the job.
+My degree has enabled me to secure a job within an industry that I find extremely rewarding.

 The degree emphasised teamwork and I would say the most challenging aspect of my course was working with fellow students from different backgrounds and different cultures to achieve a common goal such as a marketing project.
 However, this benefitted me enormously in the long-run as it improved my confidence and ability to mix with people from all walks of life.
 It also sharpened my English language skills.